Alcohol Seller Server Course

 The minimum age to serve alcohol is 18 years of age.
 Persons 18 years or older can serve or handle intoxicated liquor in open containers when working as a server at a hotel, restaurant, club, or nightclub.

 Maybe.
-Under the West Virginia Revised Code - LIQUOR PERMITS Section 4303.29, permits may be denied if the felonious act was in relation to a “person's fitness to operate a liquor permit business”
+Under the West Virginia Revised Code - LIQUOR PERMITS Section 4303.29, permits may be denied if the felonious act was in relation to a “person's fitness to operate a liquor permit business”.
+Be sure to check with your local city clerk's office about their stance on allowing a person to serve alcohol with a felony conviction.

 In the state of West Virginia, a person can get a DWI with a blood alcohol content (BAC) of .08% or greater.